- 6 May 2019 10:26 AM

-The acquisition of a work by Anthony van Dyck, one of the greatest masters of European portrait painting, was made possible by generous support from the government.
+The museum says this acquisition of a work by Anthony van Dyck, one of the greatest masters of European portrait painting, was made possible by generous support from the government.

 The exceptional picture is the wedding portrait of Princess Mary Henrietta Stuart (1631–1660), eldest daughter of King Charles I of England.